Pulling the entire shoulder into shreds was a snap.

 We were craving pulled pork something fierce last week, so we got ourselves a nice pork shoulder and got looking for a good indoor recipe.
-We finally decided on a slow-cooker pulled pork recipe published a few years back on The Splendid Table radio show.
+We finally decided on a slow cooker pulled pork recipe from a book called Cheater BBQ: Barbecue Anywhere, Any Time, in Any Weather by Mindy Merrell and R.B.
+Quinn, which we discovered through this recipe reprinted a few years back on The Splendid Table radio show.
 And, people?
 You have got to try this recipe!

 The recipe is a snap.
 It's a true "dump and cook" slow-cooker recipe that requires almost no prep work.
 You cut a pork shoulder into several big chunks and toss them in the slow cooker with a basic spice rub.
 A bottle of liquid smoke (about 1/2 cup) goes in as the braising liquid, and you're ready to cook!